-- The test suite runs against the master branch. - Coverage data is uploaded to Codecov. - The documentation is built from the master branch. - The draft GitHub Release is updated. - A pre-release of the package is uploaded to TestPyPI. - Read the Docs rebuilds the latest version of the documentation.
+- The test suite runs against the master branch. - The draft GitHub Release is updated. - A pre-release of the package is uploaded to TestPyPI. - Read the Docs rebuilds the latest version of the documentation.

 In your local repository, update the master branch: